mantidproject/mantid/docs/source/interfaces/Indirect Data Analysis.rst

   Either a resolution file (_res.nxs) or workspace (_res) or an :math:`S(Q,
   \omega)` file (*_sqw.nxs*, *_sqw.dave*) or workspace (*_sqw*).

+Single Input/Multiple Input
+  Choose between loading a single workspace or multiple workspaces.

+Function Browser
+  This is used to decide the details of your fit including the fit type and minimizer used.
+Further options are seen below.
+It is possible to un-dock this browser.

 Use Delta Function
   Found under 'Custom Function Groups'.
 Enables use of a delta function.